DedeepyaAlluri/Sales-Performance-Dashboard/README.md

 2. Replace old sales data with new monthly data.
 3. Go to any Pivot Table → Right-click → Click **Refresh**.
 4. Check that slicers and charts update automatically.

 ## ⚙️ How to Use
 1. Download the `.xlsx` file.
 2. Enable content (macros if applicable).
 3. Use slicers to filter data by **Year**, **Region**, or **Channel**.
 4. Refresh PivotTables (Right-click → Refresh) if you change data.

+## Business Impact
+This dashboard enables management to identify top-performing regions and products, optimize sales strategy, and improve profitability tracking